-Keywords:The Scarlet Letter; Feminism; Hester Prynne; Independent Spirit; Comparative Analysis
+Keywords:The Scarlet Letter; Feminism; Hester Prynne; Independent Spirit; Comparative Analysis.

 1. INTRODUCTION

 Nathaniel Hawthorne’s The Scarlet Letter stages colonial New England’s social realities through the ordeal and transformation of Hester Prynne.
 Condemned by her Puritan community to wear the scarlet “A,” Hester resists religious and patriarchal strictures, and the letter’s meaning gradually shifts from “adultery” to connotations of “ability,” “admirable,” and even “angelic.”
 Through this transformation, Hawthorne constructs a symbolic economy in which gender, guilt, and moral judgment are negotiated, providing a fertile site for feminist semiotic inquiry.